Leonardo Mafra

 Leonardo Mafra Teixeira (born 25 April 1989), better known as Leonardo Mafra, is a Brazilian mixed martial artist currently competing in the Welterweight division.
 A professional competitor since 2010, he has fought for the UFC, Final Fight Championship, and Pancrase.

 Background

 Mafra was born and spent his early childhood in the Brazilian city of Santo André and began training in mixed martial arts as a teenager.

 Mixed martial arts career

 Early career

 Mafra later moved to Balneário Camboriú and made his professional debut in the Welterweight division in early 2011.
 He compiled a record of 6–0 competing for regional promotions in his native Brazil, before auditioning for The Ultimate Fighter.

 The Ultimate Fighter: Brazil

-In February 2012, it was announced that Mafra would a cast member on The Ultimate Fighter: Brazil, representing Team Wanderlei at middleweight.
+In February 2012, it was announced that Mafra would be a cast member on The Ultimate Fighter: Brazil, representing Team Wanderlei at middleweight.

 Mafra got into the house with a decision win over Samuel Trindade.
 In his quarterfinal fight, Mafra was submitted (guillotine choke) in the second round by the eventual winner, Cezar Ferreira, and was subsequently eliminated from the competition.